 Background.
 Alport syndrome (AS) is a rare genetic disorder due to mutations in the COL4A3/A4/A5 genes that code for collagen type IV heterotrimer, a key structural component of the basement membrane of the kidney (GBM), eye and inner ear.
 Auditory involvement in Alport syndrome shows a progressive sensorineural hearing loss with varying degrees of severity.
 To date, no effective therapies are available to prevent or treat the hearing loss related to AS.
-The purpose of our study is to provide a characterization of the cochlear susceptibility in the Alport X-linked mouse model - G5X, currently available at the IRET Foundation under the supervision of Prof. Laura Calzà - with the aim of defining its peculiarities.
-Indeed, an audiological characterization of the G5X mouse model of Alport syndrome has not been performed before to our knowledge.
+The purpose of our study is to evaluate the feasibility of a characterization of the cochlear susceptibility in the Alport X-linked mouse model, with the aim of defining its peculiarities.
+Indeed, an audiological characterization of this mouse model of Alport syndrome has not been performed before to our knowledge.
 The final aim would be to determine whether such a model may present cochlear auditory and structural features that admit the possibility of administering a CRISPR/Cas9-based gene therapy using AAVs (adeno-associated viruses) via a localized intratympanic injection, to evaluate its safety and efficacy in preventing the onset of sensorineural hearing loss related to the X-linked form of Alport syndrome, through the activation of the molecular correction mechanism on affected cochlear structures.
 Materials and Methods.
-To carry out this study, we compared the results of hearing threshold levels of 10 Alport G5X mice and 11 wild-type (WT) mice to the audiological test of ABR (Auditory Brainstem Response).
-All mice were 4 months old.
-ABR examinations were performed under basal conditions and after a noise-exposure to a high-intensity sound for a predetermined time of 30 minutes to evaluate the cochlear impairment related to noise exposure using the noise-induced hearing loss (NIHL) related to a temporary threshold shift phenomenon.
+To evaluate if comparison of hearing threshold levels of 10 Alport mice and 11 wild-type (WT) mice to the audiological test of ABR (Auditory Brainstem Response) would be statistically significant.
+ABR examinations should be performed under basal conditions and after a noise-exposure to a high-intensity sound for a predetermined time of 30 minutes to evaluate the cochlear impairment related to noise exposure using the noise-induced hearing loss (NIHL) related to a temporary threshold shift phenomenon.
 Results.
-The results obtained from the evaluations by ABR pre- and post-exposure to noise showed that Alport G5X mice exhibit greater cochlear fragility toward high intensity sounds with a higher transient hearing threshold shift (TTS).
-At the baseline, the Alport group and the WT-type group showed similar results of hearing thresholds with ABR hearing threshold at 39.05.7 dB for the Alport group and 39.13.2 dB for the control group (p=0.9634).
-After noise-exposure, both groups showed a worsening of the hearing threshold but in the Alport group, the ABR threshold were significantly higher compared to the control group (Alport: 71.511.6; WT: 476.7, p<0.0001).
-The transience of this phenomenon was observed by repeating the ABR at least 30 days after noise exposure.
+The results obtained from the evaluations by ABR pre- and post-exposure to noise would show if Alport mice exhibit greater cochlear fragility toward high intensity sounds with a higher transient hearing threshold shift (TTS).
 Conclusions.
-G5X mouse model does not show hearing impairment at the baseline and may not develop deafness during their lifetime.
-Using noise exposure, we showed that the Alport mouse was more prone to cochlear damage induced by loud sounds: this behavior may be related to a more fragile cochlear structure, caused by the genetic defect in the structure of the type IV collagen.
-The results obtained, therefore, indicate that the Alport G5X mouse model may represent a reference for the study of potential gene therapies for the treatment of hearing loss associated with Alport syndrome.
+The mouse model does not show hearing impairment and may not develop deafness during their lifetime.
+Using noise exposure, we could show whether the Alport mouse is more prone to cochlear damage induced by loud sounds: this behavior may be related to a more fragile cochlear structure, caused by the genetic defect in the structure of the type IV collagen.
+The results, therefore, could indicate if the Alport mouse model may represent a reference for the study of potential gene therapies for the treatment of hearing loss associated with Alport syndrome.
 A subsequent study evaluating auditory evoked potentials before and after auditory stimulation with high-intensity sounds in subjects who received intratympanic administration of the CRISPR/Cas9-based therapy could confirm its efficacy by showing a reduction in cochlear susceptibility and reduction in the difference in TTS compared with wild-type mice.

 G5X Alport Syndrome mouse model hearing characterization for a future preclinic application of CRISPR/Cas9